(602) 307-0808

 A person can be charged with Money Laundering in the Third-Degree if in the course of any transaction transmitting money, he intentionally or knowingly confers or agrees to confer anything of value on a money transmitter or any employee of a money transmitter that is intended to influence or reward any person for failing to comply with any requirement under title 6, chapter 12 (financial banking and disclosure requirements).
 The employee of a money transmitting business can also be charged with Money Laundering in the Third-Degree if they allow themselves to receive something of value in exchange for failing to comply with any requirement of Title 6, Chapter 12.

-If you have been charged with Money Laundering in violation of Arizona law, Call 602-307-0808 for a Free Consultation or click the green button below.
+If you have been charged with Money Laundering in violation of Arizona law, Call 602-307-0808 for a Free Initial Consultation or click the green button below.

 Possible Penalties for Money Laundering